 Why do you prohibit the use of adblockers?

-I think I found a mistake on your website.
+I think I found a mistake on your website

 Then please let us know.
 We’re only human and minor errors like typos and incorrect dates do occasionally slip through.
 As our website grows, we rely on our users to point out possible errors.
 Once we hear from you we will check it out and, if necessary, make the appropriate correction.
 Information about broken links is also appreciated.

-Your online activities are not working.
+Your online activities are not working

-There are words spelt incorrectly on your website.
+There are words spelt incorrectly on your website

 We’re generally pretty good at picking up any spelling or grammatical errors before publication.
 If you happen to spot one, please let us know.
 Because Alpha History is based in Australia our website uses British English, so speakers of American English may notice some variation from their native spelling (for example, “colour” instead of “color” and “realise” instead of “realize”).

-We are often contacted by readers who disagree with explanations or perspectives in our content.
-This usually occurs with politically divisive or contentious topics, such as Nazism and communism.
+We are often contacted by readers who take issue with explanations or perspectives in our content.
+This usually occurs with politically divisive or contentious topics, such as Nazism or communism.
 Alpha History authors strive to provide topic summaries that are neutral, objective and supported by evidence.
 Our topic pages provide a brief introduction to the topic.
 They do not include all arguments, viewpoints or theories.
 We leave it to readers to undertake further reading and research, and to make up their own minds about deeper issues and competing perspectives.
-Alpha History and its authors welcome feedback and criticism about our content – but we will not engage in political or historiographical debate, nor will we change our content unless there are clear factual errors.
+Alpha History and its authors welcome feedback and criticism about our content but we will not engage in political or historiographical debate, nor will we change our content unless there are clear factual errors.

 When our authors submit an article for publication they provide a list of primary and secondary sources.
 To prevent lazy study habits, such as plagiarism or ‘source-mining’, we do not make this material publicly available, nor do we provide students with bibliographies or reference lists.
 If you have a query about a specific detail on the Alpha History site, such as a particular fact or quotation, please make contact and we may provide a reference.